 The Company's LADRTM development efforts are focused on two classes of ultra-high potency albumin-binding drugs.
 These LADR-based drugs, LADR7, 8, 9, and 10, combine the proprietary LADRTM backbone with novel derivatives of the auristatin and maytansinoid drug classes.
-Auristatin and maytansinoid are highly potent chemotoxins, and require targeting to the tumor for safe administration to humans, as is the case for the FDA-approved drugs Adcetris (auristatin antibody-drug-conjugate by Seagen) and Kadcyla (maytansine antibody-drug-conjugate by Genentech).
+Auristatin and maytansinoid are highly potent chemotoxins, and require targeting to the tumor for safe administration to humans, as is the case for the FDA-approved drugs Adcetris (auristatin antibody-drug-conjugate manufactured by Seagen, Inc.) and Kadcyla (maytansine antibody-drug-conjugate manufactured by Genentech, Inc.).
 We believe that LADR-based drugs offer the benefits of tumor targeting without the disadvantages of antibodies and other macromolecules, which include expense, complexity, and negative side effects.
 Additionally, albumin is a very well-characterized drug target, which we believe will reduce clinical and regulatory costs and risks.